Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Results and discussion

-It is noticeable that E decreases with increasing RH for different loading levels.
+The experimentally determined values using aforementioned technique of the longitudinal Young's modulus $E^{L}$ for the prescribed loading at different RH values are presented in form of boxplot in Fig.~\ref{fig:E-RH value}(a).
+For simplicity, $E^{L}$ will be written as E in the following.
+For each box, Q1 to Q3 quartile values of the data, (corresponding to 25\% and 75\%) are drawn inside the box.
+The yellow line inside the box marks the median (Q2).
+The whiskers extend from the edges of box to show the range of the data.
+The extension of the data are limited to 1.5 * IQR with IQR = Q3 - Q1 from the edges of the box, ending at the farthest data point within that interval.
+Outliers are plotted as separate black framed dots.
+From the boxplot, it is clear that E decreases with increasing RH levels.
 This is in agreement with the literature.
-The Young\textquoteright s modulus reduces because water molecules act as lubricant between the cellulose molecules, as the water molecules infiltrate the network and destroy the hydrogen bonds between the cellulose molecules \cite{blechschmidt2013taschenbuch,gumagul1989difference,janko2015cross,quesada2011nanomechanical}.
-The maximum value was obtained at 2 \% RH for about 270 MPa.
-Compared to the values available in the literature, the obtained elastic modulus is relatively low.
+The Young\textquoteright s modulus reduces because water molecules act as lubricant between the cellulose molecules, as the water molecules infiltrate the network and destroy the hydrogen bonds between the cellulose molecules \cite{blechschmidt2013taschenbuch, janko2015cross,quesada2011nanomechanical}.
+Further, it is noticeable that for RH$ = 2\%$, a higher variation is observed due to distribution of determined data points.
+Apart from one outlier, the median is obtained to be approximately 4 GPa.
+The variation decreases with increasing RH level, which is given by the shrinkage of the boxes.
+Compared to the values available in the literature, the obtained elastic modulus is few times lower.
 Fernando et al. \cite{fernando2017mechanical} obtained from an AFM-based three point bending test a Young's modulus of 24.4 GPa of softwood fibers.
-From tensile tests of single fibers, a range from 20-80 GPa has also been reported in~\cite{eichhorn2001young,di1987juvenile,kompella2002micromechanical}.
+From tensile tests of single fibers, a range from 20-80 GPa has also been reported in~\cite{eichhorn2001young, kompella2002micromechanical}.
 There is one exception~\cite{miyake2000tensile}, which reported a Young's modulus in the MPa range.
-The low level of our Young' modulus can be attributed to the fibers under testing.
+The lower level of our Young' modulus can be attributed to the fibers under testing.
 As stated previously, we manually extracted the single fibers from a finished paper sheet.
 Thus, our fiber was a part of the completed paper after production process with beating or pressing.
 In other words, the fiber tested is not anymore in its natural raw state.
 In fact, in the paper making process, the layered wall structure of the fiber is often milled off, which could lead to softening of the fiber.
-Furthermore, the Young's modulus seems to increase with the load.
-This may stems from nonlinear elasticity or nonlinear geometrical deformation which are neglected in the current mechanical simulations.
-We average thus the obtained values at different loading.
-The variation of the averaged Young's modulus w.r.t the relative humidity is then fitted with a polynomial function of 3rd order:
+Furthermore, a small degree of determined Young's moduli seem to increase with the applied load.
+This may stems from nonlinear elasticity or nonlinear geometrical deformation which are neglected in the current mechanical models.
+Further, we propose the Young's modulus E as a function of RH and approximate the decaying due to the humidity effect in an exponential form.
+Afterwards, the coefficients of the exponential function are calibrated to the mean values that we determined by the least square approach from the experimental bending tests.
+The exponential function takes the following form: where $\bar{a}$ can be understood as $E_{max}$, which represents the averaged modulus extrapolated at 0\% RH and to be around 4.5 GPa. $\bar{b}$ determines the degree of elastic decaying.
+The calibrated coefficients $\bar{a}$, $\bar{b}$ are given in Tab.~\ref{tab:E-RH-coefficient}.
+The E-RH curve is depicted in Fig.~\ref{fig:E-RH value}(b), along with the deviation as 95 \% confidence interval.
+With the formula given in Eq.~\ref{eq:Polynomial}, Young's modulus can be determined at any RH values and can be used further for simulation of RH-dependent material behaviour.